ZestyTechnology/zesty-docs/docs/nimble_dual/calibration.rst

 The idea is to get the paper to rotate around each nozzle with the same force needed.
 As Richard said: "This is fiddly and time consuming but can be done! "

-You have now set the extrusion rate of the Dual Nimble correctly and have the nozzles set right.
+You have now set the extrusion rate of the Nimble C/C correctly and have the nozzles set right.
-You can now start Using the Dual Nimble.
+You can now start Using the Nimble C/C.

 See the :doc:`Using the Nimble<./using>` page or click Next.